22 Best Books on HDL

 8."Processor Description Languages (Systems on Silicon)" by Prabhat Mishra and Nikil Dutt

-“Processor Description Languages (Systems on Silicon)” Book Review: This book discusses the applications and methodologies of processor description languages. main topics included are architecture design language, key design automation tasks, simulation, synthesis and testing.
-The latest information on architecture design language along with reliable documentation is provided in this book.
-Rapid prototyping methodologies with proper design solutions and applications are discussed in this book.
-Students studying undergraduate computer engineering and circuit design can refer to this book.
+“Processor Description Languages (Systems on Silicon)” Book Review: This book delves into the applications and methodologies of processor description languages, covering key topics such as architecture design language, design automation tasks, simulation, synthesis, and testing.
+It offers up-to-date information on architecture design language, accompanied by reliable documentation.
+Additionally, the book explores rapid prototyping methodologies and provides design solutions and practical applications.
+It is an excellent reference for undergraduate computer engineering and circuit design students seeking to deepen their knowledge of processor description languages.

 advertisement